-BA and BS students all take a common set of courses in the basic sciences of biology, chemistry, mathematics, physics, genetics, and evolution, but their remaining requirements are different.
+BA and BS students take a common set of courses in the basic sciences of Biology, chemistry, biochemistry, and mathematics, but their remaining requirements are different.

 - Genetics and Biotechnology—looks at key principles of gene transmission, maintenance, regulation, and manipulation

 - Integrative Biology—provides a well-balanced introduction to all of the major fields of Biology